robsdedude/flake8-picky-parentheses/README.md

      3, 4]
 ```
 #### `PAR102`
-It means that closing bracket is on new line, but there is a indentation mismatch
+It means that closing bracket is on new line, but there is a indentation
+mismatch.
+For example:
 ```python
 # BAD
 if (